chrisi51/tesla-order-status/README.md

 #### Work Modes
 can be combined with Output Modes
   - `--cached` use locally cached order data without performing any API requests.
 Useful combined with `--share` to get a share friendly output without polling API again.
+  - When the script is started again within one minute of the last successful API request, cached mode is enabled automatically to avoid unnecessary API calls.

 ## Configuration
 ### General Settings